WalletConnect/walletconnect-docs/docs/flutter/dapps/dapp-sign-usage.md

 You will use that URI to display a QR code or handle a deep link.

-I recommend not handling deep linking yourself.
+We recommend not handling deep linking yourself.
 If you want to deep link, then use the [walletconnect_modal_flutter](https://pub.dev/packages/walletconnect_modal_flutter) package.

 ## Session Data